 Demonstrating confidence in your own ability is definitely important.
-Even if you don’t have much experience – this confidence and ability to get the job done is a critical factor of not only the sales process but in doing the actual work.
+Even if you don’t have much experience – this confidence and ability to get the job done is a critical factor in not only the sales process but in doing the actual work.

 You Are What You Think

-There’s a lot of value in the mindset and approach that ‘yes I can do this!’, ‘yes this path is for me!’.
+There’s a lot of value in the mindset and approach that ‘yes I can do this!’, ‘yes, this path is for me!’.